 2019 Memorandum distributed to faculty and staff on January 31, 2019.

 The University of Oregon is committed to equity, inclusion, and providing an environment free from discrimination and harassment.
-We are writing to remind all faculty, staff, graduate employees, and supervisors about our expectation that we all work together to create a respectful working and learning environment.
+We are writing to remind faculty, staff, graduate employees, and supervisors about our expectation that we all work together to create a respectful working and learning environment.

 We recognize the demands of our jobs and challenges in our personal lives can occasionally lead to stress.
 However, it is never appropriate to vent frustrations by acting in a demeaning, threatening, or verbally abusive manner.
 Yelling or cursing at others, or engaging in intimidating behaviors are examples of violations of our respectful workplace expectations.
-Use good judgment and do not act in ways likely to diminish others’ sense of safety, inclusion, and respect in the workplace, as highlighted in the Community Standards Affirmation and in applicable collect bargaining agreements.
+Use good judgment and do not act in ways likely to diminish others’ sense of safety, inclusion, and respect in the workplace, as highlighted in the Community Standards Affirmation and in applicable collective bargaining agreements.